1

 This job description should not be construed as an exhaustive statement of duties, responsibilities or requirements, but a general description of the job.
 Nothing contained herein restricts Montana State University's rights to assign or reassign duties and responsibilities to this job at any time.

-• Must possess a valid driver's license and meet all State of Montana requirements to operate State/University vehicles.
-Please do not send a copy of your driver's license at this time.
-(If the successful candidate possesses a valid out of state driver's license, candidate must obtain a valid Montana driver's license within 60 days.)
+• Must possess currently or be eligible to obtain a valid State of Montana Driver's license and have an acceptable driving record (less than 12 points).
+Do NOT send a copy of the driver's license.
+If the successful candidate possesses a valid out of state driver's license, candidate must obtain a valid Montana driver's license within 60 days.

-• May work days, weekends, long hours, consecutive days during busy periods, and occasional holidays as the school and event schedule demands.
+• May be asked to work days/evenings, weekends, long hours, consecutive days during busy periods, and occasional holidays as the school and event schedule demands.

 • Occasional work outside and in inclement weather assisting with special events.

-• Possess an 8 hour management sanitation certification or have the ability to become certified.
+• Possess a 4-hour sanitation certification or have the ability to become certified

 • Must have the ability to understand and communicate in English with adequate proficiency to follow directions from supervisor, read and understand safety guidelines and directions to prevent accidents or injuries from occurring, and communicate effectively with customers (staff, visitors, students) by listening and speaking clearly to them.